jhautefeuille/supershape/README.md

 supershape
 ==========

-SuperShape Editor can draw supershape and export to svg.
+SuperShape Editor can draw supershape and export to svg and png.

-You need to install Kivy and svgwrite module.
+You need to install Kivy 1.8.1(dev) and svgwrite module.

 	sudo pip install kivy
 	sudo pip install svgwrite